panada/database/README.md

 }
 ```

-If you hanve more then one db connection, here's the example:
+If you have more then one db connection, here's the example:

 ```php
 <?php